Mahtab-Madni/voice-wave-ai/README.md

 ## Recently added capabilities

-The latest version adds a few important reliability and intelligence upgrades:
+The latest version adds several reliability, latency, and intelligence upgrades:

-- Round-robin API key rotation for Deepgram STT, Groq LLM planning, and Speechify TTS using comma-separated values in the environment.
+- Round-robin API key rotation for speech, LLM planning, and TTS using comma-separated values in the environment.
 - Session-based conversational memory for websocket conversations so follow-up commands such as “click it again” or “click the second button” can be disambiguated using recent turns.
 - Persistent interaction logging in MongoDB, including the transcript, selected action, confidence, session ID, conversational context, and generated TTS context.

 Additional intelligence and UX improvements in this release:

+- **Fast-path direct-match execution**: If a spoken command clearly matches an on-screen button or link label, the widget can execute it immediately on the client without waiting for the backend LLM.
+- **Low-latency spoken replies**: Short spoken acknowledgements use the browser speech synthesis path first, with fallback to the TTS API for longer responses.
+- **Project-aware informational responses**: Questions such as “What is my project about?” or “Introduce yourself” now return a direct spoken answer grounded in the current project name and description.
-- **Informational LLM Responses (`RESPOND`)**: The planner can now return an informational `RESPOND` action (no DOM interaction) with a concise `message` and optional `ttsContext` for spoken summaries (useful for "What does this form require?" queries).
+- **Informational LLM Responses (`RESPOND`)**: The planner can return an informational `RESPOND` action (no DOM interaction) with a concise `message` and optional `ttsContext` for spoken summaries (useful for "What does this form require?" queries).
 - **Clarification Flow (`CLARIFY`)**: When a command is ambiguous, the planner emits `CLARIFY` with `clarifyOptions` (labels + selectors).
 The widget presents choices to the user and executes the selected option in a follow-up turn.
 - **Structured table/grid extraction + numeric parsing**: The widget extracts structured `tables` and `grids` payloads and parses numeric cell values (numbers, percents, currencies) so the planner can reason with typed numeric values for comparisons and sorting.
+- **DOM pruning and candidate filtering**: The widget only sends a compact, interactive subset of the page to the planner, prioritizing visible controls and trimming payload size to keep routing fast and cost-effective.
 - **Overlay & modal dismissal**: The widget includes safe overlay/modal dismissal helpers that the client can call before attempting interactions, reducing blocked clicks and improving reliability.
 - **Voice-driven navigation and richer clarification flows**: Improved routing synonyms and planner guidance to handle navigation, index-based selections ("second", "last"), and conversational follow-ups.